logo for strength-and-power-for-volleyball.com

 It is much more difficult to break a habit if there isn't an adequate replacement for it.

-For example, if a volleyball player reads in a book that it's best to pass a deep serve using an overhead hand setting motion, and isn't offered a better technique for making the play (moving backwards and forearm passing the ball), it will likely take a great deal of willpower for her to not play the ball with her hands.
+For example, if a volleyball player reads in a book that it's best to pass a deep serve using an overhead hand setting motion, and isn't offered a better technique for making the play (moving backwards and forearm passing the ball), it will likely take a great deal of volleyball mental willpower for her to not play the ball with her hands.

 As soon as the player is back in a game situation, you can be sure she will revert back to using an overhead passing motion because this gave her some sense of security for when making the play.

-Changing Habits Volleyball The following is the traditional way we've been taught to learn.
+The following is the traditional way we've been taught to learn.

 Step 1.
 Criticize or judge past behavior.